stac-utils/stac-rs/crates/cli/README.md

 **stacrs** provides the following subcommands:

-- `stacrs search`: searches STAC APIs and geoparquet files
+- `stacrs search`: searches STAC APIs and, if the `duckdb` feature is enabled, geoparquet files
 - `stacrs serve`: serves a STAC API
 - `stacrs translate`: converts STAC from one format to another
 - `stacrs validate`: validates a STAC value